swells/deployr-cli/README.md

 ## Usage

-`di` is self documenting and the best way to become familiar with the tool is to try it out from your command line:
+DeployR CLI is self documenting and the best way to become familiar with the tool is to try it out from your command line:

 ```